Cameron Murray (rugby league): 2021

-In the round 8 match against the Raiders, Murray suffered a grade two syndesmosis injury and was ruled out for four weeks.
+In the round 8 match against the Canberra Raiders, Murray suffered a grade two syndesmosis injury and was ruled out for four weeks.
 Despite this, he was selected for game one of the 2021 State of Origin series.
 Murray played all three matches for NSW, starting in the second row, as the Blues claimed a 2–1 series win.

 Murray played a total of 20 games for South Sydney in 2021, including the club's grand final defeat against the Panthers.

 On 18 December 2021, Murray was named captain of the South Sydney club by new coach Jason Demetriou after the departure of Adam Reynolds to Brisbane.

 2022

 On 29 May, Murray was selected by New South Wales to play in game one of the 2022 State of Origin series.
 Murray played in all three games as New South Wales lost the series 2-1.

 Murray played 23 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
 Souths would lose in the preliminary final to eventual premiers Penrith 32-12.

-In October he was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, he was named in the Australia squad for the 2021 Rugby League World Cup.
 Murray played for Australia in their 2021 Rugby League World Cup final victory over Samoa, scoring a try during Australia's 30-10 victory.

-In November he was named in the 2021 RLWC Team of the Tournament.
+In November, he was named in the 2021 RLWC Team of the Tournament.

+2023

+On 22 May, Murray was selected by New South Wales for game one of the 2023 State of Origin series.
+Murray played in all three games as New South Wales lost the series 2-1.

+On 31 August, Murray signed a five-year contract extension to remain at South Sydney until the end of 2028.

+Murray played a total of 21 games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

+Murray was selected in the Australian side for the 2023 Pacific Championships, and scored a try in both of Australia's pre-final matches to equal a record seven tries in six consecutive tests by an Australian forward set by Ron Coote in 1968-69.